 The Preserve does not have any Timber Management Zones actively managed by the District.
 District plantations were created to restore the pine overstory in previously altered areas and improve habitat.
 The goal is to manage these areas using standard silvicultural practices to maintain forest health, provide habitat, support local economies, and generate revenue to offset the cost to manage these properties.
-At the Lake, there are not suitable locations for pine plantations, however, there have been some efforts to restore longleaf pine by planting some smaller altered areas with forest source longleaf.
+At the Preserve, there are no suitable sites for pine plantations; however, there have been some efforts to restore longleaf pine by planting some smaller altered areas with forest source longleaf.